 BizFilings is not our top choice for an incorporation service, but they are a reliable, trustworthy service.
 And we really appreciate their incorporation wizard; it’s a good resource for entrepreneurs who need extra guidance about forming their business.

 If you want the best value in the industry, however, you’d best look elsewhere; BizFilings is a little pricey compared to their competitors.
-We’ll dig into that (and other factors) in the in-depth review below.

-What are BizFilings’ Customers Saying?
+What Are BizFilings’ Customers Saying?

-Like we mentioned, BizFilings has formed more than 500,000 businesses in the last twenty years.
+As we mentioned, BizFilings has formed more than 500,000 businesses in the last twenty years.
 But oddly enough, there are very few external reviews available online.
 (We found three; there are lots available on their website, but we prefer to focus on off-site reviews).

 Normally, we like to summarize the reviews to give you an idea of what other customers have experienced with a service.
 But with so few reviews available, we can’t really make a fair analysis.